davidcassany/elemental/docs/configuration-directory.md

 ```

 Elemental does not enforce or prefer any specific Butane variant.

+Check [Filesystem Modes](./filesystem-modes.md) for more information on the filesystem layout and which paths are writable.

 Check [Elemental and Ignition Integration](./ignition-integration.md) for further details about Ignition being used in the scope of Elemental.